A. Recording and Verification

 - Other (explanation needed)

 The Fixed Assets Manager must be notified when equipment is exchanged, returned or replaced by the vendor.
 The department must inform the Fixed Assets Manager with a written explanation along with the decal that identifies the equipment.
 If a decal has been applied to the equipment and it cannot or is not possible to remove the decal, the decal number must be included in the written explanation.
-The Fixed Assets Manager will remove the returned equipment from the AiM system and will add the written explanation as documentation.
+The Fixed Assets Manager will remove the returned equipment from the Asset Inventory Management (AiM) system and will add the written explanation as documentation.